PlugFox/platform_info/README.md

 - Is a Web-based applications

-- Is a I/O supporting for non-web applications
+- Is a VM supporting for non-web applications

 - Is a mobile device (Android, iOS)